What is VantageScore?

 How does VantageScore work?

-VantageScore calculates credit scores based on a set of factors related to credit activity and credit history.
+And while FICO uses credit-scoring models specific to each bureau, VantageScore created what it calls a “tri-bureau” model.
+Using data from all three credit bureaus, VantageScore calculates credit scores based on a set of factors related to credit activity and credit history:

-Payment history tracks how reliably debt has been repaid.
-A late payment can stay on a credit report for up to seven years and have a negative impact on credit scores.
+• Payment history: Your payment history tracks how reliably you’ve repaid debt.
+Because lenders and credit-scoring models weigh this factor heavily, a late payment can remain on a credit report for up to seven years and can negatively impact credit scores.

-This refers to the length of time a person has had credit accounts open.
-It includes oldest, youngest and average account ages.
+• Depth of credit: The length of time a person has had credit accounts open, including the oldest, youngest and average account ages, reflects your depth of credit.
 Depth of credit also covers the types of credit accounts, or credit mix.
 This may include installment credit, such as personal loans and mortgages, and revolving credit, such as credit cards.

-This factor considers the total balance of current unpaid debt.
-Even if payments are on time, maintaining high balances can have an impact on credit scores.
-And carrying a balance might negatively affect credit too.
+• Balances: This factor considers the total balance of current unpaid debt.
+Even if payments are made on time, maintaining high balances can affect credit scores.
+And carrying a balance might negatively affect your credit, too.

 What is VantageScore 3.0?